 The SEND Policy of the Link Academy Trust reflects the principles of the 0-25 SEND Code of Practice (2015).
-The aims of this Special Educational Needs and Disabilities Policy are to:
+The aims of this Special Educational Needs and/or Disability Policy are to:

-- Ensure the Equality Act 2010 duties for pupils with disabilities are met, - To enable pupils with special educational needs to have their needs met, - To take into account the views of the pupils with special educational needs, - To encourage good communication and genuine partnerships with parents/carers of children with special educational needs, - To facilitate full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage and the National Curriculum, for pupils with special educational needs, - In conjunction with the Medical Policy make arrangements to support pupils with medical conditions and to have regard to statutory guidance supporting pupils at school with medical conditions. - To implement the graduated approach to meeting the needs of pupils using the Assess, Plan, Do, Review process, - Develop a culture of inclusion valuing high quality teaching for all learners, with teachers using a range of effective differentiation methods, - Employ a collaborative approach with learners with a SEN or disability, their families, staff within school, other external agencies including those from Health and Social Care. - Set appropriate individual learning outcomes based on prior achievement, high aspirations and the views of the learner and family, - Share expertise and good practice across the school and local learning community, - Make efficient and effective use of school resources. - Have regard to the Code of Practice (2015) for the identification, assessment, support and review of special educational needs,
+- Ensure the Equality Act 2010 duties for pupils with disabilities are met - Enable pupils with SEND to have their needs met - Collate evidence and make detailed and timely applications to Devon County Council for Educational Health Care Plans (EHCPs) - Fulfill the obligations specified in EHCPs - Take into account the views of the pupils with SEND - Encourage good communication and genuine partnerships with parents/carers of children with SEND - Facilitate full access to a broad, balanced and relevant education, including an appropriate curriculum for the foundation stage and the National Curriculum, for pupils with SEND - In conjunction with the Medical Policy, make arrangements to support pupils with medical conditions and to have regard to statutory guidance supporting pupils at school with medical conditions - Implement the graduated approach to meeting the needs of pupils using the assess, plan, do, review process - Develop a culture of inclusion valuing high quality teaching for all learners, with teachers using a range of effective differentiation methods - Encourage a culture amongst the school community of acceptance of pupil differences, including neurodiversity - Employ a collaborative approach with learners with SEND, their families, staff within school, other external agencies including those from health and social care - Set appropriate individual learning outcomes based on prior achievement, high aspirations and the views of the learner and family - Share expertise and good practice across the school and local learning community, - Make efficient and effective use of school resources - Have regard to the SEND Code of Practice (2015) for the identification, assessment, support and review of special educational needs.

-Identifying and supporting Special Educational Needs & Disabilities
+Identifying and supporting SEND